JonLeeCSDN/DeepFaceDrawing-Jittor/README.md

 Please download the pre-trained model<a href="https://pan.baidu.com/s/1f1S9t4T5X5J0CDZ7AqTfMg
 " target="_blank">[Baidu(Password:wiu9)]</a> and put those under 'Param'.

- 5. prepare image file for post in current path
+ 5. prepare sketch image file for post in current path

- size of image is 512X512
+ size of sketch image is 512X512

 ## How to use
 server: